Hüseyin Alkan

-Hüseyin Alkan (born April 1, 1988, in Küçükçekmece, Istanbul Province, Turkey) is a Turkish national goalball player of class B1 and Paralympian.
+Hüseyin Alkan (born 1 April 1988, in Küçükçekmece, Istanbul Province) is a Turkish national goalball player of class B1 and Paralympian.

 He lost his eyesight at the age of 19 as a result of workplace accident.

 Sporting career

 A member of Erzurum Visually Impaired People Sports Club, Alkan played in Turkey's national team at the 2012 Summer Paralympics, which became bronze medalist.
+He has also participated in the 2016 Summer Paralympics in Rio and the 2020 Summer Paralympics in Tokyo.